Working in Italy

 What are your chances of getting a job?

 Italy was hit hard by the international financial crisis and is still recovering.
-This has had an impact on certain job sectors, such as automotive engineering, finance and construction, as well as unemployment figures, particularly among the young.
-There are still opportunities, however, in tourism, green technology, food and drink and mechanical engineering.
+Competition for jobs is high, especially in the south of the country where the agriculture-based economy has suffered the most.
+There are still opportunities in engineering and pharmaceuticals, tourism, green technology, and food and drink.
 UK graduates will be in competition with Italian nationals.
 Non-EU citizens may find it difficult to obtain a work visa.

 For jobs other than English teaching, and possibly IT, a good knowledge of Italian is essential.
 German, French and Slovenian are also spoken in the regions of Italy that border the respective countries.
 Making use of any personal contacts you have and networking will also greatly improve your chances.